 - Never smiles and does not make cooing sounds.

-- Does not turn head towards sounds around.
+- Does not turn head towards sounds around or is incapable of responding to sounds.

 How Can Parents Help In The Development Of A 2-Month-Old?